 Buckingham Palace is arguably the most iconic Royal symbol in the United Kingdom.
 It became the official London residence of the reigning monarch on the ascension of Queen Victoria to the throne, but was purchased by King George III in 1761.
 It’s evolved significantly over the years, from the original “Buckingham House” into the palace it is today.
 With each new monarch, it’s been altered to fit their specific taste, and currently spans 830,000 square feet, with 775 rooms.

-Queen Elizabeth II, who has just celebrated her platinum jubilee, moved into Buckingham Palace in 1953 after the death of her father, King George VI, and her coronation.
-Having called it home for almost 70 years, there are certainly a number of notable changes that have been made to the palace throughout Her Majesty’s reign.
+Queen Elizabeth II moved into Buckingham Palace in 1953 after the death of her father, King George VI, and her coronation.
+Having called it home for almost 70 years, there are certainly a number of notable changes that were made to the palace throughout Her Majesty’s reign.

 The current design of Buckingham Palace